 M21 was commissioned by the Unlimited programme, part of the London 2012 Cultural Olympiad.
 Unlimited encouraged collaborations and partnerships between disability arts organisations, disabled and deaf artists, producers and mainstream organisations to celebrate the inspiration of the Olympic and Paralympic Games and to create original and exciting works.

 "For me the highlight of the weekend was Simon McKeown’s ‘Light Cast – Milburgas Modern Miracle’.
 The performance included 3D projections, hidden animated creatures and a wonderful soprano, Denise Leigh, accompanied by an accordion player."

 M21’s line up of specially commissioned performance works ranged from spectacular outdoor projections onto Holy Trinity Church by Simon Mckeown, to the Mayor of Much Wenlock sitting for a public portrait by Tanya Raabe, Ann Whitehurst training herself to be herself, Sean Burn performing a pentathlon with a difference, The Disabled Avant-Garde taking to the streets as ‘the wayward mascots’ Manlock and Wendeville, Noëmi Lakmaier presenting herself as a human baton in a 400m relay race, the Invalid Film Crew from Croatia exploring the orientation of blind and deaf people in a foreign country, Alan McLean and Arty Party inviting audiences to join them on a search for a missing artist, and manifestos on land rights from The Wandering Jew.

-The overall M21 festival was covered and promoted by the UK's prestigious and hugely successful Live Art Development Agency who went on to produce a booklet and DVD about the overall event as well as featuring it on their website.
+The overall M21 festival was covered and promoted by the UK's prestigious Live Art Development Agency who went on to produce a booklet and DVD about the overall event as well as featuring it on their website.

-Work from the festival went on to be featured at the South Bank Centre in London during the Unlimited Festival.
+Work from the festival went on to be featured at the South Bank Centre in London during the Unlimited Festival in 2012.